To the professionals at ExRx.net:

 each weight training exercise I found a wealth of practical,

 scientifically based information.

-which my cardiologist cannot find a cause.
-In addition to these
+effusion for which my cardiologist cannot find a cause.
+In addition

-problems, my snoring kept both myself and my wife from getting
+to these problems, my snoring kept both myself and my wife from

-a good nights sleep.
-I felt cruddy (scientific term?) all the
+getting a good nights sleep.
+I felt cruddy (scientific term?)

 I could see the writing on the wall.
 I needed to lose weight